Do I have to walk home?

 Is fundraising compulsory?

-Fundraising is not compulsory but we challenge you to see if you can raise £50 with your walk.
+There is no minimum fundraising amount but the aim of the exercise is to raise funds for our wounded.
+We challenge you to see if you can raise £50 with your walk.
 That’s just £10 from five friends.
 This could be by inviting them along and cooking them dinner at the end in return for a donation.

-Last year 2,000 walkers managed to raise more than £175,000 with simple, fun ideas and inviting friends or colleagues to join them.
+Last year 2,000 walkers managed to raise enough to support 250 vulnerable veterans back into independence with simple, fun ideas and inviting friends or colleagues to join them.

 If you’re not fundraising (and we fully appreciate everyone gets a lot of charity asks) then you can support by encouraging five friends to sign up too.
 That’s £50!